+In this review and overview we’re going to take a look at a Tide business bank account in 2024.
 As a small business owner you really need a dedicated business bank account.
-This can take weeks or even months through the traditional high street banks.
+This can often take weeks or even months to set up through the traditional high street banks.
 However with a Tide business account you can be up and running in a matter of minutes.
-Accounts like this aren’t for everyone so let’s have a look at some of the pros and cons of a Tide account.
-Welcome to my brutally honest Tide bank review.
-Who is it for and who isn’t it for?
-And is Tide even a bank account?
+Accounts like this aren’t for everyone so let’s have a deep dive in to the pros and cons of a Tide account.
+Who is it for and is Tide even a bank?

-- What can’t you do with a Tide bank account?
+- What can’t you do with a Tide business account?

 - Who is Tide for?